 - Root canal teeth have foreign material in the roots called gutta percha.
 Gutta percha is latex based and can contain metals, phenols and formocreasol.
 Needless to say, particles of these chemicals can leak out the roots and become immunological systemic irritants.

-- If an allergist or another doctor believes a root canal may be contributing to systemic illnesses such as Cancer, Lupus, Hoshimotos, Thyroid dysfunction.
+- If an allergist or another doctor believes a root canal may be contributing to systemic illnesses such as Cardiac, Cancer, Lupus, Hoshimotos, Thyroid dysfunction.

 - Cleaners such as bleach are used to clean the roots of the teeth during root canal treatment.
 No question some of the bleach can leak out of the tooth and into your jawbone.
 When getting a root canal re-treatment a dangerous chemical called chloroform is placed into the tooth to dissolve old contaminated gutta percha.

-Root Canal Removal has many considerations and alternatives.
+Root canal removal has many considerations and alternatives.
 Theoretically it would be a good idea not to have any root canals, but what happens when you remove the root canals and how many root canals do you have?
 If you have several root canals or your front tooth is a root canal, can you live without the tooth?
 Can you afford to place dental implants to replace the root canal teeth?
-Of course you can remove the root canals and get a partial dentures.
+Of course you can remove the root canals and get partial dentures.
 What are the conditions of the root canals you have anyway.
 You should most definitely remove the root canals if:

 - there is evidence of acute infection – bone loss in a dental x-ray.
 Bone loss means something must be eating away at your bone.
 That something eating bone is bacteria, fungus and your immune system.